tldr-pages/tldr/pages/linux/mkswap.md

 > Sets up a Linux swap area on a device or in a file.

-- Setup /dev/sdb7 as swap area:
+- Setup a given partition as swap area:

 `sudo mkswap {{/dev/sdb7}}`